 "Ladies and Gentlemen" announced Dr. Lange "Welcome to the CEREBRO conference to witness a milestone in the development of neurological science", the enthusiasm in her voice was unmistakable, "the cure of disabling neurological diseases has finally arrived!"

 I saw wetness in her eyes.
 Lacrimation was a sign of either extreme happiness or extreme sadness in humans.

 There was a sound of amazement from the audience.
 Dr. Lange glowed, and continued her speech:" When I was a teenager, I read one of Dr. Michael Crichton's Novel: Terminal Man, which speculated the possibility of implanting a computer chip into the human brain to treat epilepsy.
-That has given me the idea to interfacing humans and cybernetics.
-Afterall, both neurons and electrodes fires and receives electricity.
+That has given me the idea to interface humans and cybernetics.
+After all, both neurons and electrodes fire and receive electricity.
 When I was in medical school, I learned that scientists in different fields were already exploring the application of "brain pacer", just like heart pace-makers to treat various brain diseases from severe neuropathic pain to Parkinson's disease.
-However, diseases that cause severe irreversible damage to neurons are still beyond cure, since neurons, unlike many other cells, do no reproduce. "
+However, diseases that cause severe irreversible damage to neurons were still beyond cure, since neurons, unlike many other cells, do no reproduce. "

 "That was when it occurred to me, if we can not fix the brain, why can we not augment the brain with prosthesis?
-For centuries we have put artificial limbs on people who have amputated legs, hands.
+For centuries we have put artificial limbs in people who have amputated legs and hands.
 We can even put an artificial heart into someone' chest.
 So of course we can put an artificial brain component into a patient with brain diseases."